lsammons/301n2-portfolio/06-lsammons/README.md

   - Be sure to use the correct jQuery method for each AJAX call.
   - Be thoughtful when functions are executed asynchronously.
 This is a major source of bugs!

+ADD BACKUPS of JQUERY and HANDLEBARS in file structure